How old does my child have to be for Preschool?

 How much time will I need to volunteer as a parent/guardian at Langley Forest School?

-Preschool: A minimum of 2 hours/month or an annual total of about 20 hours of volunteer time must be provided to LFS per family per school year for preschool parents.
-If multiple children (of the same immediate family) are registered in the same school year only 2 hours/month or an annual total of about 20 hours of volunteer time is required for the school year.
+Preschool: A minimum of an annual total of 20 hours + the AGM, of volunteer time must be provided to LFS per family per school year for preschool parents.
+If multiple children (of the same immediate family) are registered in the same school year only an annual total of at least 20 hours of volunteer time is required for the school year.
 There are many opportunities, which if volunteers did not fill, would result in several integral aspects of the forest school not being available to students.
-It is a mandatory registration requirement to write a volunteer deposit cheque of $250, payable to the Langley Forest School and post-dated for the end of June of the school year.
-The deposit cheque will be collected at the time of registration, as will your choice for volunteer activities.
-Volunteering for our annual gala fundraiser is an additional mandatory volunteer requirement.
+It is a mandatory registration requirement to provide a CAFT authorization for $250, to the Langley Forest School, withdrawn on Sept 1.
+This is reimbursed upon completion of volunteer hours.

 When can I come to visit your school?

 We run an annual mock day in Spring so that you and your child can take a peek at what learning outside looks like!
 Check here for upcoming dates for our Mock Days.
 We also provide observation opportunities for educators and education students.
 Professional Observation Days are held in most months.
 Upcoming dates are listed here.